ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

 ### Units Configuration

 In a config file, the unit column is a form of attribute column.
 This means it is similar to configure, sharing all of the attribute column’s configuration options, but with some additional options unique to units.
-Configuration of units columns shares a theme with measure columns, where if the data set only features one unit, then that unit can be defined in the observation column’s optional unit field.
-However, if the data set contains multiple different units, a units column is required to specify which unit applies to each observation.

 When defining a new unit, the details are specified in the `values` field as another dictionary, after the type of the column is declared as a unit.
 The contents entered within the values dictionary must at least be a label, acting as the title of the unit, and optionally a description.